Bikini Model Sarah Harris Puts On A Busty Show In Plunging Black Bathing Suit

 “The fantastic curves on that body,” another fan gushed.

-Some fans may remember that Sarah made headlines back in 2015 after she claimed that singer Justin Bieber had acted inappropriately towards her and even groped her during a trip to the Playboy Mansion.
+Some fans may remember that Sarah made headlines back in 2015 after she claimed that singer Justin Bieber had acted inappropriately towards her and even groped her during a trip to the Playboy mansion.
 The model opened up about about the situation, adding that she had even slapped the singer for his rude behavior.

 “He grabbed my boob!
 And it was my instant reaction to just backhand him across the face.
 He kind of freaked out and didn’t even say anything.
 And then Kylie Jenner pulled the finger at me and then security took them both out,” Harris stated in an interview after the alleged incident, per Perez Hilton.
-Bieber later denied the allegations against him.

-Meanwhile, fans can see more of former Playboy Bunny Sarah Harris’ sexy swimwear shots by following her on her Instagram account, which she updates on the regular.
+Fans can see more of former Playboy Bunny Sarah Harris’s sexy swimwear shots by following her on her Instagram account, which she updates on the regular.

 Delivered To Your INBOX